30th April 2018 by Jess

 Flavour is key, even if I’m ‘just’ having nuts, I like to really enjoy them so I’ll sometimes sprinkle soy sauce or tamari on them and roast them in the oven, or crack some chilli salt and black pepper on the nuts to spice them up a little.
 Alternatively you can go for an already flavoured pack of mixed nuts such as graze's ‘sweet memphis bbq’ with salsa flavoured peanuts.

 Is feeling exhausted a constant for you and is it causing you to be less efficient when you’re in study-mode?

 Iron deficiency isn’t uncommon and it can be such a simple correction to make with so much to gain!
 Without healthy red blood cells, your body can't get enough oxygen round your body to your extremities; the consequence of not having sufficient oxygen in the body is constant fatigue.

 This fatigue or exhaustion can affect everything from your ability to fight infections to your brain's ability to function.

-Processed foods tend to be lacking in fiber, vitamins and minerals, which are of course essential to our very being.
+Processed foods tend to be lacking in fibre, vitamins and minerals, which are of course essential to our very being.
 These nutrients keep us alive!

-Many people over consume highly processed foods, as they provide little to no nourishment and don’t readily engage the satiety (‘I’m full’) center in the brain.
-So to make sure you don’t overeat (which is very easy to do when you’re stressed or mindlessly filling up your time whilst studying) eat fiber-rich foods such as nuts, seeds, wholegrains, pulses, legumes and leafy vegetables.fibre snacks
+Many people over consume highly processed foods, as they provide little to no nourishment and don’t readily engage the satiety (‘I’m full’) centre in the brain.
+So to make sure you don’t overeat (which is very easy to do when you’re stressed or mindlessly filling up your time whilst studying) eat fibre-rich foods such as nuts, seeds, wholegrains, pulses, legumes and leafy vegetables.fibre snacks

 Eating protein-rich foods assist dopamine production.